ProfilePic

 • Home Loans

 Luxury homes and areas in very competitive real estate markets can require large loans to finance a purchase.
-Generally speaking, a loan that is over $548,250 is what’s called a jumbo loan by most lenders.
-With these types of loans, you are not able to access loan programs that are government-sponsored such as Freddie Mac and Fannie Mae.
+Most lenders generally call a loan over $548,250 a jumbo loan.
+With these types of loans, you cannot access government-sponsored loan programs such as Freddie Mac and Fannie Mae.

 Jumbo loans are very similar to Freddie Mac and Fannie Mae loans, also known as conforming loans.
-However, you should know that there are some differences in the cash reserves requirements, the credit score range, and down payment amounts.
+However, there are some differences in the cash reserves requirements, the credit score range, and the down payment amounts.

 Features of a Jumbo Loan